Buy or Sell Gol Linhas Aereas Inteligentes S.A. (GOL) Stock Now | Don't Try to Be a Top Gun

 Sponsored

+The average price from analysts is $5.40, which is $1.92 above the current price.
 GOL currently public float of 167.85M and currently shorts hold a 2.78% ratio of that float.
-Today, the average trading volume of GOL was 1.66M shares.
+Today, the average trading volume of GOL was 1.67M shares.

 GOL’s Market Performance

-GOL stocks went down by -18.64% for the week, with a monthly drop of -22.58% and a quarterly performance of -40.45%, while its annual performance rate touched -62.54%.
-The volatility ratio for the week stands at 7.64% while the volatility levels for the past 30 days are set at 6.15% for Gol Linhas Aereas Inteligentes S.A.
-The simple moving average for the period of the last 20 days is -19.12% for GOL stocks with a simple moving average of -46.01% for the last 200 days.
+GOL stocks went up by 14.52% for the week, with a monthly drop of -8.97% and a quarterly performance of -22.19%, while its annual performance rate touched -56.82%.
+The volatility ratio for the week stands at 6.69% while the volatility levels for the past 30 days are set at 6.22% for Gol Linhas Aereas Inteligentes S.A.
+The simple moving average for the period of the last 20 days is -1.59% for GOL stocks with a simple moving average of -35.53% for the last 200 days.

 Analysts’ Opinion of GOL